 Analyze the decision criteria

-With two viable serverless options, it can be difficult to know which is the best one for the job.
-In this unit, we'll analyze the criteria that experts employ when they're choosing a serverless service to use for a given business need.
-Understanding the criteria can also help you better understand the nuanced differences between the products.
+In this unit, we'll analyze the criteria that experts employ when they decide which IoT service to use for a given business need.
+Understanding the criteria can also help you better understand the nuanced differences between each product.